Violence and controversies during the George Floyd protests: May

 May 27: In Minneapolis, 1 mi from the main protest site, Calvin Horton Jr. died after being shot at a pawn shop that was being looted.
 The owner of the pawn shop was initially arrested at the scene, and later pled self-defense.
 After a six-month investigation by the Minneapolis Police Department, no charges were filed against the shop owner due to lack of witness cooperation and lack of evidence, video footage having been destroyed by the looters.
-Also on May 27, a man known as "Umbrella Man" dressed in black clothes and gas mask, carrying an umbrella and sledgehammer, was recorded on video breaking windows of an AutoZone store, spray painting graffiti, and encouraging looting.
+Also on May 27, a man known as "Umbrella Man" dressed in black, and gas mask, carrying an umbrella and sledgehammer, was recorded on video breaking windows of an AutoZone store, spray painting graffiti, and encouraging looting.
 Some protesters confronted him and asked him to stop.
 Initial claims that the "Umbrella Man" was a Saint Paul police officer were debunked by surveillance video released by the Saint Paul Police Department.
 Police later received an anonymous tip via email that the man may be a 32-year-old man with ties to white supremacist organizations, according to an affidavit obtained by the media.
 However, the suspect in question has not been charged and the identity of the "Umbrella Man" remains unconfirmed.

 May 28: In Minneapolis, on July 20, federal and state authorities recovered a body—which appeared to have suffered thermal injuries—at a pawn shop that was torched during protests a month prior.
 Max It Pawn, located several blocks east of the city's third precinct station and in an area of heavy rioting, was destroyed by fire on May 28.
 In June, a 25-year-old man from Rochester, Minnesota was federally charged with arson for the fire at the pawn shop.
 On October 20, the body was officially identified as that of 30 year old Oscar Lee Stewart Jr. Stewart died from thermal injury and inhalation of products of combustion.